MoniPar/tailors_thimble/README.md

 * I can display success and error messages upon form submission so that the user has a better experience with the site.
 * I can automate user profile creation upon registration so that the admin doesn't have to do it manually every time a new user is registered.
 * I can have placeholder text in the profile form so that users have a better experience filling in their forms.
+* I can restrict access on users' appointments so that only the logged in user and admin are able to access, update and delete said user's appointments.

 ### Structure / Design Choices
 ### Skeleton / Wireframes